kevgo/cucumber-sort/README.md

 }
 ```

-However, sorting steps this way messes up the recipe:
+However, sorting steps this way would mess up the recipe and make it look like
+this:

 ```cucumber
 Feature: laminated dough